Obstetrics and Gynaecology

 AND

-If N. gonorrhoeae strongly suspected, ADD Cef-TRI-axone 1g IM stat
+Cef-TRI-axone 1g IM stat

 IMMEDIATE-onset or SEVERE Penicillin Hypersensitivity

-Contact GU/ID Consultant for advice.
+Contact Gynaecology Consultant for advice.

 Comments